opendatasoft/ods-documentation/source/sourcing_and_processing_data/connectors/json.rst

      * Description
      * Values
    * * First line number
-     * The extractor will start processing the sheet at this line
+     * The connector will start processing the sheet at this line
      * 0
    * * Headers
      * Indicates first row contains field labels.